 What can small businesses do to stand out in a crowd?
 The market has become extremely noisy.
 Getting your ideal client to notice you is difficult.
 But correctly positioning your brand and communicating it to your target audience can get you noticed.
-And having an effective brand positioning statement can make your marketing much easier.
+An effective brand positioning statement guides every aspect of your marketing strategy, making your marketing easier and more consistent.

 What is a brand positioning statement?

 Your brand positioning is the underlying strategic statement that is central to every marketing campaign.
+It forms the bedrock of your marketing strategy, serving as a guiding principle that differentiates you from competitors.
+And it resonates with your target audience.
 It will help you to create messages that establish value in the minds of your customers.
 Your positioning needs to be unique, valuable and yours alone.

 How to develop your brand positioning statement